2021 PCC Year-in-Review: Part III (Sept. – Dec.)

 - Prospective students can tour PCC’s campus without leaving the comforts of home, thanks to 360-degree video captured through GEAR UP NC, a federally-funded initiative to increase the number of students entering and succeeding in post-secondary education.

-- The Truist Foundation presents a $50,000-grant to Pitt’s VISIONS program as part of its commitment to helping communities it serves enjoy a better quality of life.
+- The Truist Foundation presents a $50,000-grant to Pitt’s VISIONS program as part of its commitment to helping the communities it serves enjoy a better quality of life.

 - PCC and the Association of Mexicans in North Carolina organize “Latino Day” to introduce the local Hispanic/Latino community to Pitt’s educational programming and services.